Duo Cafe in East Village, Manhattan

 While scrolling through Instagram, I came across Duo Cafe, which was a traditional tea paired with traditional Chinese sweets.
 Duo Cafe reminded me of Chaya Zoy in Chiayi, Taiwan, with its stunning views and unforgettable afternoon tea experience.
 I longed for something similar back home in New York.

-So, when my girl, Virna mentioned we should visit Duo Cafe, I couldn’t wait to see if the sweet treats and tea could live up the online hype.
+Duo Cafe is a Chinese teahouse and dessert shop located in the East Village neighborhood of Manhattan.
+When my friend suggested we visit Duo Cafe, I was excited to see if the sweet treats and tea would live up to the online hype.

 ༘ 🌱☁️ 🍵 .˚